 Peer Group Support (Professional Learning Communities in school and in clusters)

-Resources Advocate and share Open Education Resources to improve accessibility and promote life-long learning and connect schools with Resource Centre to promote access to science equipment for practical teaching and learning.
+Advocate and share Open Education Resources to improve accessibility and promote life-long learning.
+In addition we connect schools with Resource Centre to promote access to science equipment for practical teaching and learning.

 The format of support varies and is tailored to the unique circumstances of each school or cluster of schools and can include all or a combination of: